The Top 5 Audio Interfaces Reviewed

 One of the issues that some of the users have noted running into, however, is that getting support from PreSonus can be very tricky indeed, as they don’t have any available means of getting directly in contact except for sending ticketed messages to the support team and waiting for the response.
 However, it does have an active community of users on the forum who tend to help one another out with better understanding or troubleshooting their devices.

-- 2 mic/instrument/line inputs with mix-l solid-state mic preamps
+- 2 pristine XMAX-L solid-state mic preamps to capture every detail

 Yet another 2-in/2-out audio interface connecting to your device via USB, the M-Audio M-Track is not only the cheapest interface we’re reviewing here, it is also easily the most portable.
 Those who are new to audio interfaces are also going to appreciate the incredibly intuitive design, with settings controlled via analog dials and clear labels that make it easy to get to grips with even as a brand-new user.
 It works with a suite of software, including Pro Tools First, Eleven Lite, Strike, and Xpandi2, all of them making it easy to find your preferred way of using the device.